Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 These are activities that don't add value and should be removed.

-- is there a process that should be removed?
+- Is there a process that should be removed?
-- is there a process that can be replaced with a form?
+- Is there a process that can be replaced with a form?
-- is there a process that can be made more efficient?
+- Is there a process that can be made more efficient?

 If you see something useless happening, please voice your concerns :)